All You Need to Know About Wainscoting (A Complete Guide)

 Wainscoting Cost Based on Materials

-For example, MDF wainscoting costs about $7-$17 per square foot, while solid wood panels can go as high as $15-$40 per square foot.
+For instance, medium-density fiberboard (MDF) wainscoting typically costs about $7-$17 per square foot.
+In contrast, solid wood panels can range from $15-$40 per square foot.

 Material Average Cost per sq.ft.